caspark/rust-game-of-life-exercises/README.md

 Goal: learn about performance tuning by competing to see who can build the fastest implementation of the game of life update step.

+Rust by default builds & runs unoptimized debug code - pass the `--release` flag to Cargo for a 10-100x speedup.

 You can benchmark the official solution through a million game steps with:

     cargo build --release && time game-of-life bench solution